Updated November 2, 2022

-If there’s anything we took away from 2020, it’s the fact that working from home is the future.
+If there’s anything we took away from the 2020s, it’s the fact that working from home is the future.
 Not to mention EVERYTHING is online, including entrepreneurship.

 Online business is booming.
 So if you’ve always dreamed of making the leap into online entrepreneurship, this post will tell you how to start a business online, plus give you 16 online business ideas.
 Guaranteed there’s something for any type of business owner here.